openwisp/ansible-openwisp2/README.md

     # views cannot be used, this is helpful if you have an external
     # radius instance.
     openwisp2_radius_urls: "{{ openwisp2_radius }}"
-    # you may replace the values of these variables with any URL
-    # supported by pip (the python package installer)
-    # use these to install forks, branches or development versions
-    # WARNING: only do this if you know what you are doing; disruption
-    # of service is very likely to occur during development
-    # Custom OpenWISP 2 Python packages will be installed with "--no-deps"
-    # parameter, be aware that you will have to add new dependencies if
-    # necessary to "openwisp2_extra_python_packages" var
-    openwisp2_controller_pip: false
-    openwisp2_notifications_pip: false
-    openwisp2_users_pip: false
-    openwisp2_utils_pip: false
-    openwisp2_django_x509_pip: false
-    openwisp2_django_loci_pip: false
-    openwisp2_netjsonconfig_pip: false
-    openwisp2_network_topology_pip: false
-    openwisp2_firmware_upgrader_pip: false
-    openwisp2_monitoring_pip: false
-    openwisp2_radius_pip: false
-    # customize the app_path
     openwisp2_path: /opt/openwisp2
     # It is recommended that you change the value of this variable if you intend to use
     # OpenWISP2 in production, as a misconfiguration may result in emails not being sent